 According to the Legal Trends Report, lawyers spend less than 3 hours on average on billable work.

 Automation can help.
-With the right setup, you can take your online client intake to the next level and easily bring on new clients in a fraction of the time with less data entry—and less risk of error.
+With the right setup, you can take your online client intake to the next level.
+You will easily bring on new clients in a fraction of the time.
+And, there will be less data entry—and less risk of error.

 Meanwhile, end-to-end solutions for client intake allow you to automatically generate online forms, create appointments, receive documents, and more.
 (Bonus: Clio Grow integrates directly with some of the tools listed above for an even more flexible process!)